 After World War II, the need for this rail spur gradually declined as many industries in the city and town began moving to other parts of the country.
 In operation until the closure of the state hospital in the 1990s, it has remained unused ever since.

-Recognizing its potential to link residential and commercial neighborhoods in the city and town, as well as Marist College and the Mid-Hudson Regional Hospital, Scenic Hudson negotiated and funded the acquisition of the former rail corridor in 2019.
-The following year, the Dutchess County Legislature voted unanimously to assume ownership of the corridor and to develop and maintain a new rail trail — the Northside Line.
+Recognizing its potential to link not only disparate neighborhoods, but Marist College and the MidHudson Regional Hospital as well, Scenic Hudson negotiated and funded the acquisition of the former rail corridor in 2019.
+The following year, the Dutchess County Legislature voted unanimously to assume ownership of the corridor and to develop and maintain a new rail trail, which was named the Marcus J. Molinaro Northside Line in 2023.

 Dutchess County is leading the overall project, from preliminary design and permitting to final construction.
 Project partner Scenic Hudson enabled the project by purchasing the former rail lines.
 Hudson Valley Engineering Associates (HVEA) of Beacon is the design engineer of the new trail system and is assisting the county with necessary environmental permitting.
 Susan G. Blickstein, LLC is assisting HVEA, Inc. in community outreach and engagement.

 The southernmost terminus of the proposed trail begins on N. Hamilton Street in the City of Poughkeepsie and travels north.
-After crossing the Dutchess Rail Trail, it continues through the city’s Northside and past the Mid-Hudson Regional Hospital.
+After crossing the Dutchess Rail Trail, it continues through the city’s Northside and past the Mid Hudson Regional Hospital.
 In the town, the trail runs through Fox Run at Fulton before ending at Hudson Heritage.
 Another spur of the trail begins on Fulton Street, heads southwest past Marist College, and ends near Kittredge Place, not far from the Hudson River.

 The safety of the Northside Line is a key component of the design.
 It will have two cross-sections: the majority will be a split-use trail — with divided zones for pedestrians and bicyclists — and the rest will be shared-use trail.
 Where constraints limit trail width, or when usage is expected to be lighter, a shared-use approach is proposed.
 There will be lighting and signage throughout the new trail network.
 In addition, ongoing discussions with emergency first responders who will serve the trail, and their feedback, will be crucial in drafting and implementing the project’s final design.